bottomzlife/amazoness/readme.md

     * Users can fully customize how it can be seen by CSS and HTML
     * Uses cache for fetching product data, so speedy
 * Demerits
+    * The product's price and other informations are not supported
     * Crawls Amazon pages without any permissions ;-( I expect they were tender people...
     * Not suitable for people who don't know what ASIN is